 Mining operators often find themselves with more equipment than circumstances require.
 Blutip's SmartRView engine data maps and idle time analysis can help you identify inefficient trucks which should be retired or repaired.

 Many mining maintenance departments perform preventative maintenance based on elapsed time, engine hours, or easily observable indicators such as a check engine light.
-These intervals and limits are typically set conservatively in order to ensure that driveline lubricants are not contaminated or degraded to unacceptable levels prior to service.
-Oil analysis is used in some cases to fine tune this approach.

 Deloitte’s new report, Tracking the trends 2017, identifies the top 10 trends facing mining companies in the coming year.
 It puts the spotlight on the next two years, noting that miners need to learn from mistakes of the past several years to figure out where to play and how to win.
 This will include rethinking strategy, lowering costs, using digital transformation to unlock productivity, and re-earning their social license to operate through sustainable environmental practices.